project-meucci/thimm.github.io/docs/Agtech - So What?/Later-stage-agtech-startup-lessons-2-paul-lightfoot-brightfarms.md

 ---
-title: Later-Stage Agtech Startup Lessons #2 - Paul Lightfoot, BrightFarms
+title: Later Stage Agtech Startup Lessons 2 Paul Lightfoot Brightfarms
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2021-11-17)